YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. note::
    Ensure that signal SIGUSR1 is not be used by any C external function calls or any (initially non-YottaDB) processes that use call-in support, as it is interpreted by YottaDB as a signal to trigger the $ZINTERRUPT mechanism.

-* To INTRPT a process belonging to its own account, a process requires no UNIX privilege.
+* To INTRPT a process belonging to its own account, a process requires no UNIX privileges.

 * To INTRPT a process belonging to its own GROUP, a process requires UNIX membership in the user group of the target process privilege.
-To INTRPT a process belonging to an account outside its own GROUP, a process requires UNIX superuser privilege.
+To INTRPT a process belonging to an account outside its own GROUP, a process requires the UNIX superuser privilege.

 ++++++++++
 JOURNAL
 ++++++++++

 Analyzes, extracts, reports, and recovers data using journal files.
-For a description of the JOURNAL command, refer to Chapter 6: “YottaDB Journaling”.
+For a description of the JOURNAL command, refer to `Chapter 6: “YottaDB Journaling” <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html>`_.

 +++++++
 LOAD
 +++++++

-Puts the global variable names and their corresponding data values into a GT.M database from a sequential file.
+Puts the global variable names and their corresponding data values into a YottaDB database from a sequential file.

 The format of the LOAD command is: